emqx/cloud-docs/en_US/shadow_service/overview.md

 ## What's Shadow Service?

-Shadow service is a **data cache** service provided by EMQX Cloud.
+Shadow service is a **data cache service** provided by EMQX Cloud.
 Users can implement IoT applications quickly through Topics and APIs.

-With Shadow Service, users do not need to set up cloud services, create VPC connections, or transfer data through Date Integration step by step.
-Instead, this capability is used to rapidly implement applications such as things models, device shadow, and other applications related to data reporting and distribution, resulting in significant savings in development time and costs.
+With Shadow Service, users do not need to set up cloud services, create VPC connections, or transfer data through data integration step by step.
+Instead, this capability is used to rapidly implement applications such as things models, device shadow, and other applications related to data reporting and distribution, resulting in significant savings in development and costs.

 ![Benefit](./_assets/benefit.png)